 3) Then, cover pot with lid slightly titled and lower heat to small fire to simmer for 30 minutes to an hour.
 Heat off and serve hot.

-Most of the time, we’ll use the whole Haruan (smaller fish) to cook this soup, but this time, I used boneless sliced fish fillet from the mature Haruan fish instead of cooking the whole small fish, for eating convenience.
+Usually, we cook this soup with the whole Haruan (smaller fish), but this time, I opted for boneless sliced fish fillet from the mature Haruan fish for added convenience.

-Please eat the papaya, too.
-The raw papaya is green and hard, but it will turn soft and sweet once cooked long enough in the soup.
-It’s nice to eat!
+Don’t forget to enjoy the papaya as well.
+Although raw papaya is green and hard, it transforms into a soft and sweet delight when cooked sufficiently in the soup.
+It’s truly delicious!

 A portion of my Sheng Yu and Papaya soup counts about 100kcal.

-* To sprinkle some potato starch on the fish before putting to cook will help to ‘lock’ the taste and to prevent disintegration of the fish slices.
+* Sprinkling some potato starch on the fish before cooking helps ‘lock’ in the taste and prevents the fish slices from falling apart.